deekshithg04/FUTURE_CS_01/README.md

 - Nmap scan to identify open ports and services
 - Browser DevTools to inspect headers and cookies
-- Manual analysis of public endpoints
+- Manual observation of public endpoints

 No intrusive testing or exploitation was performed.